Getting ready to study in Australia

-When bringing a mobile phone, make sure that it’s 'unlocked' – not restricted to your home network.
+When bringing a mobile phone, make sure that it is 'unlocked' – not restricted to the phone network in your home country.
 You can then purchase an Australian SIM card to insert into your phone.
 Most mobile phone companies in Australia will allow you to purchase a pre-paid SIM card, or you can sign up to a post-pay longer-term contract.

 If you have any doubt as to whether your devices will work in Australia, please check with the Australian Communications and Media Authority for further information.

 As you will be restricted by your baggage allowance, you will have to think carefully about what to pack.

 Australia is generally a very casually dressed society.
 For university, you will generally be wearing comfortable, casual clothes, and business attire if you intend to work part time.

 You will be able to purchase most things upon arrival in Australia but the price may be higher than in your own country.

 Depending on which airline you are flying to Australia with, the baggage allowance will vary.

 It will also be different if you are fortunate enough to be flying in premium economy, business or first class.
 We recommend that you check your airline’s website for details.

 In general, economy-class passengers can check in one piece of luggage up to 30kg in weight.
 They can also have one carry-on piece up to 7kg, plus a handbag or laptop case.